-These three small insect-eaters belong to a subfamily that is only found in New Zealand, Mohouinae.
+These three small insect-eaters belong to a family that is only found in New Zealand, Mohouidae.
 They tend to flock when feeding, usually high in the forest canopy, and have tuneful songs.
 All are at risk of having long-tailed cuckoo eggs laid in their nests.

 Whiteheads build a nest in the forest canopy or lower shrubs.
 Young birds from earlier clutches often help raise chicks.

-The yellowhead, bush canary or mōhua (Mohoua ochrocephala) lives in the South Island and on Stewart Island.
+The yellowhead, bush canary or mohua (Mohoua ochrocephala) lives in the South Island.
 Yellowheads are 15 centimetres long; males weigh 30 grams, females 25 grams.
 They are bright yellow with a brown back, wings and tail.

 Yellowheads nest in tree holes, usually in beech trees.
 These are easier for predators to reach than whitehead nests, and the narrow entrance makes it difficult for the birds to escape.
 So yellowheads have disappeared from 85% of their range, including Stewart Island.
 There are remnant populations in Fiordland and other small pockets of the Southern Alps and Catlins.
-Some have been moved to sanctuaries around the South Island – Ulva, Breaksea and Nukuwaiata islands, and islands in southern lakes.
+Many have been moved to sanctuaries around the South Island – to Ulva, Codfish, Breaksea, Chalky, Anchor, Pigeon, Secretary, Pomona, Resolution and Nukuwaiata islands, and islands in southern lakes.